With back to school just around the corner, BBC Good Food Show star Nadiya Hussain has shared her favourite lunchbox hacks.

 2. Summer fruit spring rolls – take a circle of rice paper and soak for a few seconds till soft.
 Squeeze off any excess water and place down.
 Add any fruit, the more colourful the better and warp like a spring roll.
 Wrap in tin foil for the perfect lunch box surprise.

-3. It might sounds obvious but I sometimes pop in a hardboiled egg – I like to keep boiled eggs in the fridge during the week.
+3. It might sound obvious but I sometimes pop in a hardboiled egg – I like to keep boiled eggs in the fridge during the week.
 They are quick, simple and nutritious and very easy to eat.
 Wrap in kitchen roll to ensure the kids have something to peel the shell on to.

 4. Turkey ham wrapped cheese sticks – take a small stick of cheese and wrap around a slice of turkey ham!
 Simple and delicious

 5. Apple and Peanut Rings – core and horizontally slice a green apple, spread the tops with smooth peanut butter and pop into a mini Tupperware box.